|

 clam.
 This is the usual method used by commercial diggers, ensuring

-non crushed clams.
-This may a better way for a novice, ensuring that the clam would not
+non crushed clams (and a better price).
+This may a better way for a

 If you use these long spade shovels as a NORMAL DIGGING spade, you will break the spade/blade in the middle AND/OR also mangle the clam.
 I never did figure out what usage the short blades spade was good for, unless you used for clams other than razor clams, like butter or horse clams, or possibly digging a ditch.